rhomobile/rhomobile-docs/eb/en/edge/api/HomeButton.md

-#HomeButton
+# HomeButton
 ## Overview
 The HomeButton Module is used to set the parameters of the Home Button.
-When the home button is clicked RhoElements will navigate to the start page as defined in the configuration.
+When the home button is clicked the Enterprise Browser will navigate to the start page as defined in the configuration.

 ## Enabling the API
 In order to use this API you must include reference to the following JavaScript file that is included with the Enterprise Browser installation: